 Full Level 75 Build here.
 As I said you can basically do whatever you want once you're done with the basics, but this just adds some minuscule poison and bleeding damage by maxing all that out, as well as adding Herbal Remedy (so nice at a full 10, lasts basically forever), Call of The Hunt, and maxed Study Prey tree.
 Exploit Weakness is focused on over the basic Call of the Hunt because your attack speed should already be maxed out or close to it by then.

 Attributes: Don't even touch Intelligence, Health, or Energy (maybe a few points into Energy if Mandrake and Marksmanship are eating you alive later in the game).
-Brigands are stupid and frail as shit, but rock all the same cuz you can't touch 'em.
+Brigands are stupid and frail, but rock all the same cuz you can't touch 'em.
 Focus of Dexterity and Strength in around a 2:1 ratio, with maybe even a little more Dexterity focus than that.

 Items: I'm not gonna go in depth into specific items here, but I will lay out the guildlines.
 Basically, what you look for in items are: +%Attack Speed, +%Movement Speed, +%Total Speed, +%Pierce Damage, +%Damage, +%Dexterity, +%Strength, +All Skills, +Rogue Skills, +Hunting Skills, +%Chance to Avoid Projectiles, +%Chance to Dodge Attacks, and +%Defensive Ability.
 Pretty obvious really.
 Oh and later you might be wanting for some Energy and Health recovery.